Who is Responsible for Health & Safety in the Workplace?

 • Individual capabilities, including experience, language skills, and literacy.

-After the initial analysis of competency levels, it is necessary to have in place arrangements to identify and remedy any shortfalls between the current level of competency possessed by employees, the required level, and what information, instruction, training, and supervision, if any, will be necessary to bridge the gap.
+After the initial analysis of competency levels, it is necessary to have in place arrangements to identify and remedy any shortfalls between the current level of competency possessed by employees, the required level, and what information, instruction, training, and supervision, if any, will be necessary to bridge the any identified gaps.

 Retaining competence

-The main barriers to retaining competence are lack of practice and changing circumstances, for example, the introduction of new technology.
+The main barriers to retaining competence are lack of practice and changing circumstances, for example, the introduction of new technologies.

 Developing knowledge